tster/cid-docs-pages/subprotocols.md

 ---
-nav_order: 2
+nav_order: 3
 ---

-# Subprotocol Development & Registration
+# Subprotocols

-Canto Identity Subprotocols are smart contracts which use NFTs called subprotocolNFTs to represent identity traits.
-Users include these identity traits in their on-chain identities by adding pointers to them to their cidNFTs.
+Canto Identity Subprotocols are smart contracts which use NFTs (*subprotocolNFTs*) to represent identity traits.
+Users choose which traits to include in their on-chain identities by adding pointers to them to their cidNFTs.

-Subprotocols should implement the ERC721 standard, but there is no strict interface they must conform to.
+Subprotocols should implement ERC721, but there is no strict interface they must conform to.
 As a result, subprotocol creators can introduce arbitrary minting and ownership logic.

 ## Subprotocol Registration